 The active maintenance measures are essential to avoid further deterioration of the conservation status of 12 grassland Annex I habitat types, national grassland habitat types, 4 coastal meadow bird species and several other Annex 1 species as well as several nationally threatened grassland species.
 Any reduction in the extent of the area actively managed for these habitat types or species would lead to a further deterioration of their conservation status.
 For that reason, all maintenance measures for grasslands are to be considered as priority measures.
-Amongst these measures, attention must be paid to those measures implementing the necessary conservation measures for Natura 2000 sites and those sites outside Natura 2000 which have the highest conservation value for grassland habitats and species.
+Amongst these measures, attention must be paid to those measures implementing the necessary conservation measures for grassland habitats and species.
 These include sites of nationally and regionally valuable semi-natural grasslands, and those sites supporting most effectively the grassland network in Finland.
 Also, special attention should be paid to maintain the currently very rare mowing measure at those sites with long tradition of mowing and sites were mowing is the best or only measure to maintain the sites ecological values.